kateolmstead/android-sdk/README.md

     </tbody>
 </table>

-Frames are loaded asynchronously to keep your game responsive.
-The `initWithFrameID` call begins the frame loading process.
-However, until you call `start` on the frame, the frame will not be drawn in the UI.
-This gives you control over when a frame will appear.
-Frames are destroyed when closed.
+Placements are loaded asynchronously to keep your application responsive.
+The `initWithFrameID` call begins the loading process.
+However, until you call `start` on the placement, the placement will not be drawn in the UI.
+This gives you control over when a placement will appear.
+Placements are destroyed when closed.

-In the example below, we initialize the frame when the `Activity` is first created and then show it after another event has taken place.
+In the example below, we initialize the placement when the `Activity` is first created and then show it after another event has taken place.

-In practice, a frame can be loaded in a variety of ways.
+In practice, a placement can be loaded in a variety of ways.

 ```java
 import com.playnomics.playrm.Frame;